This post has been updated for 2020.

 - Individual goals and objectives based on job role

 Employee performance reviews can be time-consuming, so focus on assessing the effectiveness of each team member without eating up too much time.
 Emory University suggests building goals prior to any review process.
 Allow plenty of time for employees and supervisors to build SMART goals that include an action, a measurable result, and a time frame.
 Then use these goals to define team objectives and personal KPIs.

 Don’t review your employees without allowing them to review themselves or review you.
 A one-way review process can feel belittling and actually delay progress toward goals rather than supporting employees in their growth.

 There’s nothing new under the sun, so don’t try to make a great employee performance review process from scratch when other people have already done the work for you.
 Here are a few templates to start from and customize to meet the needs of your organization.

-- SHRM provides a comprehensive performance review template that focuses on leadership and management.
-Use this type of review template to poll your employees on the effectiveness of their managers in four major areas:
+- SHRM provides a comprehensive performance review template that focuses on benefits and compensation, diversity, communication, and company culture.
+Use this type of review template to poll your employees on the effectiveness of their company in these four major areas.